Ọgọ Ogbata (pronounced ‘or-gore or-gbata’) is a Writer, Public Speaker, Creative and Strategic Consultant.

-Ọgọ typically works with those who already have practical experience in their field and a desire to leverage existing resources (without the pain and cost of unnecessary trial and error).
-Passionate about creating Intelligent Mindset, Content, Strategy and Systems that get results, she deploys a straight-talking approach and encourages people to consider new ways to solve problems.
+Ọgọ facilitates leadership and business development for those who already have practical experience in their field and a desire to leverage existing resources (without the pain and cost of unnecessary trial and error).
+Passionate about creating Intelligent Mindset, Authentic Frameworks, as well as Content, Strategy and Systems that sustain results, she deploys a straight-talking approach and encourages people to consider new ways to solve problems.

 “From Bookworm to Business Woman!”

 After graduation, I published my first book (a poetry anthology) but still didn’t know what I was supposed to be doing as a ‘proper job’.
-So like most sensible people, I ventured into the corporate world – but quickly realised that I was an entrepreneur at heart and that my creative skills were very valuable to professionals, businesses and communities globally.
+So like most sensible people, I ventured into the corporate world – but quickly learnt that I was an entrepreneur at heart and that my creative skills were very valuable to professionals, businesses and communities globally.

 So my own journey into the cut throat world of business began.
 It was exciting – yet terrifying.
 I had imagined it would be easy but quickly found out that I had to learn tons of new skills.
 Fortunately I also discovered talents that I never knew I had.

-As readers remain loyal to those who have inspired them, inspiring brands and businesses are far more likely to attract and retain the right clients and partners.
+As readers remain loyal to those who have inspired them, inspiring brands and businesses are far more likely to attract and retain the right clients and partners too.
 This insight has helped me (and my clients) to focus on the essentials – relationship building, inspiring education and value provision.
 With the right foundation and an appreciative audience, the opportunities are endless…

-10 Interesting Things About Me:
+10 Things About Me:

 Creativity and Sense:

-“What Others Say…”Energy, Focus and Absolute Commitment…“Having spoken at another of Ogo’s recent events, I am once again astounded at this lady’s energy, focus and absolute commitment to making a real difference to the causes and communities she supports.
+“Having spoken at another of Ogo’s recent events, I am once again astounded at this lady’s energy, focus and absolute commitment to making a real difference to the causes and communities she supports.
 Ogo is an author of renown, consultant and public speaker, all of which she combines very skillfully to great effect.
 Her audiences have great affection for her, they respect her dedication and are motivated by her wise words.
 As am I.

 An inspiring speaker and prolific writer, Ogo keeps her audience on the edge of their seats.
 Whether engaging her on a consultancy or a speaking engagement, one thing is clear, you will not be disappointed.”
 Chioma Isiadinso – CEO of EXPARTUS, former Board Member at Harvard University and Author of ‘The Best Business Schools’ Admissions Secrets’ @ www.Expartus.com